shalatan/shalatan.github.io/android.md

 ### <a name='Coroutines'></a>Coroutines
 [🔝](#table-of-contents)

-***Coroutines are powerful feature introduced in Kotlin to handle asyncgronous programming in a more concise and efficient manner.
+***Coroutines are powerful feature introduced in Kotlin to handle asynchronous programming in a more concise and efficient manner.
 In context of Android development, coroutines provide a way to perform asynchronous operations, such as network requests, database queries, without blocking the main thread.***
 - Advantages of coroutines:
   - **Main thread safety**: Coroutines allows developers to perform asynchronous tasks without blocking the main thread.
   - **Simplified asynchronous code**: Coroutines provide a more concise and readable way to write asynchronous code compared to traditional callback-based approaches.
 This leads to code that is easier to understand, maintain, and debug.